menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Ganado is generally considered to be a blue-collar town.
-60.26% of the Ganado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ganado, you'll notice that it is more blue-collar than most other communities in America.
+60.26% of Ganado’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ganado is a city of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Ganado who work in teaching (9.61%), food service (7.28%), and management occupations (6.72%).

 Also of interest is that Ganado has more people living here who work in computers and math than 95% of the places in the US.